Frequently Asked Questions

 When is the deadline to apply to become a Green Lease Leader?

-The application period to be recognized as a Green Lease Leader in 2018 ended March 9.
-However, Green Lease Leaders has started a brand new rolling application system, which means you don't have to wait to apply to be recognized in 2019!
+The application period to be recognized as a Green Lease Leader in 2019 ends March 31st.
+However, Green Lease Leaders has started a brand new rolling application system, which means you don't have to wait to apply to be recognized!